-This was once the first section of the infamous Jericho Gap that during Route 66‘ heydays, trapped numerous travelers on its 18-mile swath of muddy black soil.
-Bypassed in the 1930’s, the original stretch of road is now missing segments and is partly on private property.
+This was once the first section of the infamous Jericho Gap that, during Route 66‘ heydays, trapped numerous travelers on its 18-mile swath of muddy black soil.
+Bypassed in the 1930s, the road’s original stretch is now missing segments and is partly on private property.

-The old site of Jericho can be accessed by taking exit 124 south on Highway 70 about one mile.
+Jericho’s old site can be accessed by taking exit 124 south on Highway 70 about one mile.
 Here you can see the endings of both the Jericho-Alanreed and Groom-Jericho sections of the Jericho Gap at County Road B.

-The area that would become Jericho was first inhabited when a stage stop was established in the late 1880’s along the stage route that carried passengers and mail from Saint’s Roost (modern-day Clarendon) to Fort Elliott (today’s Mobeetie).
-There was little here at that time as the station was composed of just a dugout and drinking water had to be hauled in from a nearby spring.
+The area that would become Jericho was first inhabited when a stage stop was established in the late 1880s along the stage route that carried passengers and mail from Saint’s Roost (modern-day Clarendon) to Fort Elliott (today’s Mobeetie).
+There was little here when the station was composed of just a dugout, and drinking water had to be hauled in from a nearby spring.

-When construction on the Choctaw, Oklahoma and Texas Railroad began through the area, even more people settled there and the town was officially established in 1902 when the railroad built a station there.
-A post office was founded that same year and the town was named for the biblical city in Palestine.
+When construction on the Choctaw, Oklahoma, and Texas Railroad began through the area, even more people settled there.
+The town was officially established in 1902 when the railroad built a station there.
+A post office was founded that same year, and the town was named for the biblical city in Palestine.

 In no time, the small town began to grow as cattle were shipped from here and passengers could take the train to the area.
-When Route 66 was established through Jericho, it brought with a number of gas stations, stores, and a motel.
+When Route 66 was established through Jericho, it brought several gas stations, stores, and a motel.
 It was then that the town gained its infamous reputation as the Jericho Gap helped the locals to prosper.

-Today, Jericho is a ghost town, surrounded by cattle and ghost farms.
-The ruins of the old tourist court can still be seen, as well as a house and another unidentified brick building.
+Today, Jericho is a ghost town surrounded by cattle and ghost farms.
+The ruins of the old tourist court can still be seen, and a house and another unidentified brick building.
 What little is left is located on County Road B, just west of Highway 70.
 The cemetery also remains about two miles west of the old townsite, south of County Road B.

-To continue along Route 66, return to the frontage road where you will pass by the Britten Leaning Water Tower to the north just before entering Groom, Texas.
+To continue along Route 66, return to the frontage road, where you will pass by the Britten Leaning Water Tower to the north before entering Groom, Texas.